 The basic idea is that thousands of little plastic eggs are hidden in bushes, ditches, next to trees or anywhere in the vicinity.
-Each “egg” has a little dog treat inside – preferably ones with a strong enough scent to be easily picked up by the competitors (they are the four-legged ones by the way).
-Also inside is some kind of sticker or token – evidence that your dog has found an egg.
-The plastic egg shells and the tokens are then totted up at the end of the day and prizes are awarded and sponsorship money collected accordingly.
+Each “egg” has a little dog treat inside – preferably ones with a strong enough scent to be easily picked up by the competitors (they are the four-legged ones, by the way) – Please remember to make sure this is not chocolate as they are toxic for dogs.

 Also inside is some sticker or token – evidence that your dog has found an egg.
 The plastic eggshells and the tickets are then totted up at the end of the day, and prizes are awarded accordingly.

 Naturally, the champion dog egg sniffer will get a cup of some sort, plus more treats.